siwill22/andes_paleoelevation/README.md

 - datafiles contains tables of data captured from individual studies and compilations

+## Requirements
+- The best place to start is the 'Minimal_Example' notebook.
+This should work without requiring too many exotic modules.
+- More complex examples require specific functions for plotting, raster manipulation reconstructing data.
+See 'module not found' messages for more information.

 ## Method Notes

 The code implements calibrations according to three published works